What does this measure?

 The number of residents with a particular level of education in a region, expressed as a percentage of all residents 25 and older, broken down by race and ethnicity.

-The share of Essex County adults in 2015-19 with a bachelor's degree or higher was highest among Asian residents (52%), followed by white residents (43%), African American residents (25%) and Hispanic residents (12%).
-These proportions were similar for African American and white residents in the state, but somewhat lower for all other racial and ethnic groups.
-Essex had higher shares of African American and white residents with least a bachelor's degree compared to the national level, at 22% and 33%, respectively.
+The share of Essex County adults in 2017-21 with a bachelor's degree or higher was highest among Asian residents (59%), followed by white residents (45%), African American residents (25%) and Hispanic residents (15%).
+Essex County had similar rates to the state, although its rate for Hispanic residents with a bachelor's degree was 7 points lower.
+Essex also had a lower shares of Hispanic residents with least a bachelor's degree compared to the national level at 18%.

 There are a variety of factors believed to contribute to disparities in educational attainment.
 School systems in the United States are highly segregated, and students of color disproportionately attend schools with high proportions of low-income students who may not have benefited from early learning opportunities at the same rate as other students.
 Schools also have different levels of resources ranging from qualified/experienced teachers to advanced courses to facilities and technology, and schools with large Black and Latino populations often have lower levels.
 In addition, teachers across all school systems tend to be disproportionately white, and teaching practices and curriculum may not be culturally relevant to students of color.
 Low staff expectations at racially and economically segregated schools also contribute disparities in educational attainment.
 The accumulation of inequities leads to lower graduation rates and college matriculation, with college affordability acting as another barrier.
 When Black and Latino students enter higher education institutions, they are less likely to attain a college a degree given weaker academic preparation and financial hardship.